Disorder of mania and depression

 - Mood stabilisers – including Lithium, Sodium Valproate, Lamotrigine or anti-psychotic medication.
 For many, these medications alone are enough to stabilise the swings in mood.

-- Anti-depressants are sometimes also prescribed if you show longer term depressive episodes
+- Anti-depressants are sometimes also prescribed for longer term depressive episodes

 Psychological support may be offered along with these medications, and could include: